-Apple continues to roll out iOS 13 support updates and the latest, iOS 13.2.2, is a maintenance release for the iPhone 7 or iPhone 7 Plus.
+Apple continues to roll out iOS 13 upgrades and the latest, iOS 13.4, is a small maintenance release for the iPhone 7 and iPhone 7 Plus.

 Some iPhone 7 and iPhone 7 Plus users have already made the transition to Apple’s latest iOS 13 firmware and like what they’ve seen thus far.

-With all of that in mind, we want to take you through the most important things to know, right now, about the iPhone 7’s iOS 13.2.2 update.
+With all of that in mind, we want to take you through the most important things to know, right now, about the iPhone 7’s iOS 13.4.1 update.

-Our guide to the software will take you through its problems, potential fixes, the downgrade status, the iOS 13 jailbreak, and the iPhone 7 iOS 13.2.2 update’s performance.
+Our guide to the software will take you through its problems, potential fixes, the downgrade status, the iOS 13 jailbreak, and the iPhone 7 iOS 13.4.1 update’s performance.

-iPhone 7 iOS 13.2.2 Impressions & Performance
+iPhone 7 iOS 13.4.1 Impressions & Performance

 Battery life is normal.
 We haven't seen any abnormal drain.
 Connectivity (Wi-Fi, Bluetooth, GPS) is also strong across the board.